markdownlint/markdownlint/docs/rolling_a_release.md

 * Exception: Versions < 1.0 may introduce backwards-incompatible changes in a minor version.

-To bump the version, edit `lib/mdl/version.rb` and commit to the master branch.
+To bump the version, edit `lib/mdl/version.rb` and commit to the main branch.

 Update the changelog: